mrkrd/matlab_wrapper/README.rst

 .. [#os] OSX support is not very good, because cannot test it.
 It
-         should work, but if you have problem, let me know and we might figure it out.
+         should work, but if you have problems, let me know and we might figure it out.

 .. [#b] I have tested only 64-bit systems.
 If you are interested in